 Our goal is to help patients recover from pain and return to the active lifestyles that they enjoy in Whatcom County.
 We believe strongly in promoting wellness and injury prevention.
 We design customized treatment programs to meet each patient’s specific needs.
 Our Physical Therapists are committed to ongoing continuing education to ensure professional growth – many have obtained additional certifications that require years of consistent dedication to obtain.
 It is this combination of clinical expertise, genuine caring and a strong community reputation that sets Performance Physical Therapy apart and makes us the rehabilitation choice for doctors and patients alike.

-Click to find out what we can offer you in your therapy and how we do it...with a 96% patient satisfaction rate (4th quarter 2012) it is obvious we love what we do.Learn More
+Click to find out what we can offer you in your therapy and how we do it...with a 95% patient satisfaction rate (3rd Quarter of 2013) it is obvious we love what we do.Learn More

 As the weather starts warming up and we see occasional glimpses of that yellow orb in the sky, many people are eager to get out in their gardens and prepare for springtime!
 Gardening is an excellent outdoor activity, but it also sends many people into the doctor or physical therapist’s office after injuring themselves.
 Make… Read more »